pure-data/externals-howto/README.rst

 routine ``my_lib_setup()``.
 After loading, a class “my\_lib” is (again) looked for as a (newly loaded) *external*.
 If so, an instance of this class is created, else the instantiation fails and an error is printed.
-Anyhow, all *external*-classes declared in the *library* are loaded by now.
+Anyhow, all *external* classes declared in the *library* are loaded by now.

 .. [#] If a class “my\_lib” is already existent, an object “my\_lib” will be instantiated and the procedure is done.
 Thus, no *library* has been loaded.
 Therefore no *library* that is named like an already used class name like, say, “abs”, can be loaded.